What is a Progressive Web App?

 They should be able to work with any browser that is owned by the user.
 A PWA can’t really be called a PWA if it is unable to function with some browsers or operating systems.

 Progressive enhancement is one of the key factors that set PWAs apart from traditional apps and before you offer your app in that format, you should ensure that it truly can work with every browser type available on the market.
+Check to see if the API is compatible.

 It’s a well-known fact that internet users access the internet from mobile phones, tablets, desktops, laptops, and a variety of other devices.